ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.platform`   - (mandatory) possible Values `Javascript/Node.js` (more to come)
 * `common.enabled`    - (mandatory) is a script activated or not
 * `common.source`     - (mandatory) the script source
-* `common.engine`     - (optional) *script engine* instance that should run this script (f.e. 'javascript.0') - if omitted engine is automatically selected
+* `common.engine`     - (optional) *script engine* instance that should run this script (e.g. 'javascript.0') - if omitted engine is automatically selected

 #### user
 * `common.name`       - (mandatory) Name of user (Case sensitive)